Isabel, Princess Imperial of Brazil: Birth

 Isabel around age 5, c.
 1851.
 This is likely the first photograph ever taken of the princess.

 Isabel was born at 6:30 p.m. on 29 July 1846 in Rio de Janeiro's Paço de São Cristóvão (Palace of Saint Christopher).
 She was the daughter of Brazil's Emperor Pedro II and his wife Teresa Cristina.
 On 15 November the infant princess was baptized in an elaborate ceremony in Igreja da Glória (Church of Glory).
 Her godparents, both represented by proxy, were her uncle, King Ferdinand II of Portugal, and her maternal grandmother María Isabella of Spain.
 She was christened Isabel Cristina Leopoldina Augusta Miguela Gabriela Rafaela Gonzaga.
 Her last four names were always bestowed upon the members of her family, and Isabel and Cristina honored Isabel's maternal grandmother and mother, respectively.

 She was a member of the Brazilian branch of the House of Braganza through her father, and from birth was referred to using the honorific Dona (English: Dame or Lady).
 She was the granddaughter of Brazil's Emperor Pedro I (who also briefly reigned as Portugal's King Pedro IV), and the niece of Queen Maria II of Portugal (wife of Ferdinand II).
 Through her mother, she was a granddaughter of Francis I and niece to Ferdinand II, both kings of the Two Sicilies in turn.

 At the time of her birth, she had an elder brother named Afonso who was heir apparent to the Brazilian throne.
 Two other siblings followed: Leopoldina in 1847 and Pedro in 1848.
 Afonso's death in 1847, at the age of 2 1/2, propelled Isabel to the position of Pedro II's heir presumptive.
 She briefly lost the position with the birth of Prince Imperial Pedro.
-After his death in 1850, Isabel became the definitive heiress as Princess Imperial, the title given to the first in the line of succession.
+After his death in 1850, Isabel became the definitive heir presumptive as Princess Imperial, the title given to the first in the line of succession.
 Isabel's early years were a time of peace and prosperity in Brazil.
 Her parents provided a happy and healthy upbringing.
 She and her sister "grew up in a stable, secure environment dramatically different from the one her father and aunts had known, and light years away from the childhood chaos of Pedro I."